Onboarding and Succession

 to self-host to address an even wider range of use cases for Enterprises.
 There are many reasons for a company to choose to self-host.
 Specifically when it comes to onboarding, offboarding, and enhanced features, here are some of the reasons companies choose to do so:

-Immediate deletion of user accounts: Because you control the server, users can be deleted entirely (including their Personal Vaults).
+Immediate deletion of user accounts: Because you control the server, users can be deleted entirely (including their individual vault).

 Network access control: Organization Owners can determine which network access employees must use to access their Bitwarden server.